-Comment [LL44]: This is a Bar requirement, not OPC.
+Comment [LL45]: This is a Bar requirement, not OPC.
 We have moved this to Rule 14-107.

-1 Rule 14-508.
-Periodic assessment of lawyers.
-Comment [LL45]: This is a Bar requirement, 2 (a) Annual licensing fee .
-Every lawyer admitted or licensed to practice in Utah shall must pay to not OPC.
-We have moved this to Rule 14-107.
-3 the Bar on or before July 1 of each year an annual license fee for each fiscal year to be fixed by 4 the Board-Bar Commission from time to time and approved by the Supreme Court.
-The fee shall 5 must be sufficient to pay the costs of disciplinary administration and enforcement under this 6 article.
-7 (b) Failure to renew annual license.
-Failure to pay the annual licensing fee or provide the 8 required annual licensing information-shall will result in administrative suspension.
-Any lawyer 9 who practices law after failure to renew his or hertheir license violates the Rules of Professional 10 Conduct or Licensed Paralegal Practitioner Rules of Professional Conduct and may be 11 disciplined.
-The executive director or his or hertheir designee shallmust give notice of such 12 removal from the rolls to such non-complying member at the designated mailing address on the 13 Bar's records-at the Bar and to the state and federal courts in Utah.
-14 (c) Reenrollment within three years of administrative suspension.
-A lawyer who is 15 administratively suspended for failure to pay licensing fees for three years or less may apply in 16 writing for reenrollment.
-The request should be made to the Utah State Bar Licensing 17 Department and include payment equal to the amount of fees the lawyer would have been 18 required to pay had the lawyer remained an inactive member to the date of the request for 19 reenrollment and a \$200 reinstatement fee.
-Upon receiving the same, the Bar shall-will order 20 reenrollment and so notify the courts.
-Re-enrollment based on failure to renew does not negate 21 any orders of discipline.
-22 (d) Reenrollment after three years of administrative suspension.
-A lawyer who is 23 administratively suspended for three years or more for failure to pay license fees will beis 24 deemed to have resigned and shall must comply with the admissions requirements set forth in the 25 Supreme Court Rules of Professional Practice governing admission for lawyers who have 26 resigned. - -
+- 2 (a) Annual licensing fee.
+Every lawyer admitted or licensed to practice in Utah shall must pay to - 3 the Bar on or before July 1 of each year an annual license fee for each fiscal year to be fixed by - 4 the Board Bar Commission from time to time and approved by the Supreme Court.
+The fee shall - 5 must be sufficient to pay the costs of disciplinary administration and enforcement under this - 6 article.

+- 7 (b) Failure to renew annual license.
+Failure to pay the annual licensing fee or provide the - 8 | required annual licensing information shall will result in administrative suspension.
+Any lawyer - 9 who practices law after failure to renew his or her their license violates the Rules of Professional - 10 Conduct or Licensed Paralegal Practitioner Rules of Professional Conduct and may be - 11 disciplined.
+The executive director or his or hertheir designee shallmust give notice of such - 12 removal from the rolls to such non-complying member at the designated mailing address on the - 13 Bar's records at the Bar and to the state and federal courts in Utah. - 14 (c) Reenrollment within three years of administrative suspension.
+A lawyer who is - administratively suspended for failure to pay licensing fees for three years or less may apply in - writing for reenrollment.
+The request should be made to the Utah State Bar Licensing - 17 Department and include payment equal to the amount of fees the lawyer would have been - 18 required to pay had the lawyer remained an inactive member to the date of the request for - 19 reenrollment and a \$200 reinstatement fee.
+Upon receiving the same, the Bar shall will order - 20 reenrollment and so notify the courts.
+Re-enrollment based on failure to renew does not negate - 21 any orders of discipline. - 22 (d) Reenrollment after three years of administrative suspension.
+A lawyer who is - administratively suspended for three years or more for failure to pay license fees will be is - deemed to have resigned and shall-must comply with the admissions requirements set forth in the - 25 Supreme Court Rules of Professional Practice governing admission for lawyers who have - 26 resigned.

-1 Rule 14-509.
+Rule 14-509.
 Grounds for discipline.

-2 It shall be constitutes a ground for discipline for a lawyer to: 3 (a) violate the Rules of Professional Conduct or Licensed Paralegal Practitioner Rules of 4 Professional Conduct; 5 (b) willfully violate a valid court order of a court or a screening panel imposing 6 discipline; 7 (c) be publicly disciplined in another jurisdiction; 8 (d) fail to comply with the requirements of Rule 14-526(e);-or 9 (e) fail to notify the OPC of public discipline in another jurisdiction in accordance with 10 Rule 14-522(a)- ; or 11 (f) willfully fail to comply with a validly issued subpoena from the OPC or screening 12 panel, or knowingly fail to respond to a lawful demand from OPC.
+2 It shall be constitutes a ground for discipline for a lawyer to: 3 (a) violate the Rules of Professional Conduct or Licensed Paralegal Practitioner Rules of 4 Professional Conduct; 5 (b) willfully violate a valid court order of a court or a screening panel imposing 6 discipline; 7 (c) be publicly disciplined in another jurisdiction; 8 (d) fail to comply with the requirements of Rule 14-526(e); or 9 (e) fail to notify the OPC of public discipline in another jurisdiction in accordance with 10 Rule 14-522(a)- ; or 11 (f) willfully fail to comply with a validly issued subpoena from the OPC or screening 12 panel, or knowingly fail to respond to a lawful demand from the OPC.

 Comment [LL46]: Recommendations 4.3 & 4.4